Thrive Market

 Thrive Market is an American e-commerce membership-based retailer offering natural and organic food products.
 It was founded by Nick Green, Gunnar Lovelace, Kate Mulling, and Sasha Siddhartha.
-By 2016 they had raised $141 million across three rounds of funding following their launch in November 2014.
+By 2016 they had raised $141 million across three funding rounds following their launch in November 2014.

 Described as "Costco meets Whole Foods", Thrive Market's business model is designed to simplify the supply chain by eliminating the markup typically applied by brick-and-mortar grocery stores.

+Operations

-Membership model
+Membership Model

+Thrive Market is based on an annual membership model, which allows the company to keep prices low.
+Thrive Market offers incentives with membership including discounts, gifts, exclusive product collaborations, and samples with orders.
 For every paid Thrive Market membership, a free membership is donated to a family in need in the United States as part of the company's Thrive Gives program.